16 Healthy Drinks for Pregnant Women

 8. Lemon Water

-Lemon water is an energizing drink that can be consumed as such or with a teaspoon of honey first thing in the morning.
+Lemon water is an energising drink that can be consumed as such or with a teaspoon of honey first thing in the morning.
 This citrus fruit is a powerhouse of vitamin C that helps in digestion.
 It helps relieve nausea, morning sickness, and bloating associated with pregnancy.
-It instantly energizes the body and can be consumed with sugar and a pinch of salt, which helps bring electrolyte balance in the body.
+It instantly energises the body and can be consumed with sugar and a pinch of salt, which helps bring electrolyte balance in the body.

 9. Fresh Vegetable Juice

-Just like fruit juices, vegetables also can be blended together or separately to get juice.
+Just like fruit juices, vegetables can also be blended together or separately to get juice.
 These concoctions can be diluted or sweetened with sweeteners and consumed.
 They make for a great source of fibre, vitamins, proteins and minerals.
 Vegetables like carrots, beetroot, cucumber, and spinach can be used to make vegetable juice, and these can compensate for a day of low vegetable intake.

 10. Water